 The flood of 1881 was the greatest flood to strike the Missouri Valley in the nineteenth century.
-It inundated Indian communities and White settlements from the Yellowstone confluence through the state of Missouri.
+It inundated Indian communities and white settlements from the Yellowstone confluence through the state of Missouri.
 Mandan, Dakota Territory, (located directly opposite Bismarck on the Missouri’s west bank) took a pounding from ice and high water.
-When the flood hit, an estimated 400 people had to take refuge on the bluffs to the west of town, where they spent several dreary days waiting for the river to subside so they could return home.
+When the flood hit, an estimated 400 residents had to take refuge on the bluffs to the west of town, where they spent several dreary days waiting for the river to subside so they could return home.

 Further south, the Missouri literally wiped the town of Green Island (opposite Yankton) off the map, destroying nineteen of the town’s twenty buildings, including two of its churches.
 The Missouri also pushed water into low-lying areas of Yankton.
 In addition to the buildings damaged at Yankton, several steamboats at the town’s boatyard were lifted off their moorings and carried downstream, only to be deposited in the lowlands far from the river’s main channel.